 We all want every slide in our presentation to be special, but it can be made more or extra special with the Zoom feature.
 Here’s how to use it!

-Firstly, add a suitable title and subtitle for your slide.
-Now, to add or insert an image to your slide, select the ‘Insert’ tab > ‘Online Pictures’ and search for the relevant image.
+To create a Zoom animation effect in PowerPoint, first, add a suitable title and subtitle for your slide.
+To add or insert an image to your slide, select the ‘Insert’ tab > ‘Online Pictures’ and search for the relevant image.
 When found, select it and insert it.

 This action will create two copies of the slide.

-In the next step, we decide on the area or the part of the body we would like to focus more.
-For instance, if I am giving a presentation on heart ailment, I will focus more on this body part in comparison to others.
+In the next step, we decide on the area or the part of the body we would like to focus more on.
+For instance, if I am giving a presentation on a heart ailment, I will focus more on this body part than others.

 When done, click the circle, navigate your mouse cursor to ‘Shape fill’, hit the drop-down arrow and select ‘No Fills’ option.

 It’s now time for you to select a color for the outline of the circle.
 So, go ‘Shape Outline’ option under the ‘Drawing section’ and hit the drop-down arrow.
 Choose a theme color.
 Also, if you would like to increase the default weight of your outline, select ‘Weight’ under ‘Shape Outline’ and choose the desired value.

 The next step involves the selection of a picture in such a way that it just retains the focus area and removes the rest of it.

 So, select the whole picture, go to the ‘Format’ tab under the PowerPoint ribbon menu and choose the ‘Crop’ tool.